Communicative language teaching.

 Elicitation:

-I ask the following questions and
+I ask the following questions and elicit the answers:

-1- My learners, Can I elicit the structure
+1- My learners, Can I elicit the structure from you?

-2-What repeated words have you
+2-What repeated words you discovered?

 Then, what is the the rule form?